 It can take several days or even weeks for a PTCR to be made available on the WRECR website, especially in situations where serious injury and/or death is involved.
 If you have any trouble obtaining a PTCR for your collision or are unsure how to proceed with your personal injury claim, we may be able to help.
 Hiring an attorney can significantly improve the value and chances of a successful outcome for your case in certain circumstances.

 Davis Law Group offers free legal consultations to accident victims who are facing significant medical bills and injuries resulting from a car accident.
-There is no obligation to hire our attorneys for your case.
+If we believe we can improve the value or increase the chances of a successful resolution to your case, we'll schedule you for a free in-person consultation.
+There is no obligation to hire us.
 Call our office at (206) 727-4000 or use the convenient contact form on this page to request a free case analysis from our legal team.